 Students who have a background check that indicates prior criminal behavior may have difficulty obtaining clinical clerkship sites.
 Complete disclosure of all criminal activities (including alcohol-related, traffic violations, and all misdemeanors, etc.) is required, whether these activities occur prior to or during medical school training.
 This information must be disclosed to the Associate/Assistant Dean of Student Affairs even if expunged or dismissed.
+Currently enrolled OMS III and OMS IV students charged with an offense must also notify the Assistant Dean of Clinical Education.
 Failure to do so may lead to immediate dismissal from the medical school.